A Magical Hour With Florence Balducci At Anthropologie London

 London looked its traditional best as the city readied itself for the royal wedding.
 Union Jacks were fluttering from every surface…

-Florence is a french artist, art director and illustrator, best known for her whimsical and incredibly detailed drawing of flora and fauna.
+, art director and illustrator, best known for her whimsical and incredibly detailed drawing of flora and fauna.
 She draws mainly in black and white using either ink or pencil.

 Florence was at Anthropologie in Regent Street as part of the fourth London craft week.
 An annual event that celebrates makers and exceptional handmade craftsmanship.